MuhammadKhoshnaw/BasicMVIApp/README.md

 ## DBDataSource

-DB data sources is the actual implementation of the Local data source introduced in the gateway module.
+DB data sources is the actual implementation of the Local data source introduced in the repository module.
 Those data sources are using room DB to cash data locally and perform operations on it.

 Our [MovieDBDataSource](db/src/main/java/com/khoshnaw/db/movie/MovieDBDataSource.kt) Implements MovieLocalDataSource interface and gives concrete implementation for it. and notice that it takes a MovieDao object in its constructor and uses it to perform its operations. for example,